 Who documents medication administration during the case?

-Do you use the American College of Cardiology National Cardiovascular Data Registry (ACC-NCDR) or any other outside data collection registry?
+Do you participate in the American College of Cardiology National Cardiovascular Data Registry (ACC-NCDR)?

 How are new employees oriented and trained at your facility?